adafruit/circuitpython-weekly-newsletter/Copy-Newsletter-to-Blog.md

 The next newsletter goes out in a week and being subscribed the best way to keep up with all things Python for hardware.

-Over 6,606 subscribers worldwide!
+Over x,xxx subscribers worldwide!

 15. Add Categories: ADAFRUIT DAILY, CIRCUITPYTHON, MICROPYTHON, PUBLICATIONS, PYTHON

 16. Add Tags: ADAFRUIT DAILY, CIRCUITPYTHON, CIRCUITPYTHON DAY, MICROPYTHON, NEWSLETTER, PYTHON, PYTHON ON MICROCONTROLLERS

-17. As far as the lower right Featured Image, you can search the Media Library and pick the purple Python on Microcontrollers banner or pick an image in the newsletter you’d like to highlight
+17. As far as the lower right Featured Image, you can search the Media Library and pick the purple Python on Microcontrollers banner

 18. Do a double check that all looks ok.
 Most of the copyedit was done in the adafruitdaily publication.